-The state route strives to meet two of the three important admissions criteria for a quality alternate route: 1) some evidence from candidates of good academic performance; and 2) flexibility built into its policy that respects nontraditional candidates' diverse backgrounds.
-However, the state fails to insist on evidence from all candidates of an objective measure of their subject-area knowledge.
+California meets two important admissions criteria for a quality alternate route: 1) a requirement that all candidates pass a subject-area test and 2) flexibility built into its policy that respects nontraditional candidates' diverse backgrounds.
+However, it fails to insist on evidence from candidates of good academic performance.